msieroslawska/msieroslawska.github.io/_articles/specificity.md

 - 1000 for inline style,
 - 10000 for `!important`.

-Coming back to the previous example, it is clear why a class selector (specifity 10) took over a tag (specifity 1).
+Coming back to the previous example, it is clear why a class selector (specificity 10) took over a tag (specificity 1).

 ## More examples